med-khey/visualisation-with-javascript-d3/README.md

 # Data visualisation

-The aim of this projet is to build data interactive chart using [D3](https://d3js.org/) javascript library.
+The aim of this projet is to build data interactive charts using [D3](https://d3js.org/) javascript library.